 Utilize visual presentations

-Create detailed slide shows that present your key points in writing.
+Use detailed and creative slides that present your key points in writing.
 You can also utilize whiteboards by writing keywords and definitions down so that hearing-impaired students understand which concepts are most important.
-Lecturing without visual material will make it hard for hearing impaired students to stay engaged.
+Lecturing without visual material will make it hard for hearing-impaired students to stay engaged.
 If you have your presentation in PDF, you can change PDF to PPT format to enhance accessibility and engagement, ensuring that your presentations cater to a diverse range of learning needs.

 Leave open seats in the front row